isomerpages/mse-zerowaste/pages/business.md

 ## Quick Starts in the office

 Start an office recycling corner to cultivate good recycling habits among co-workers.
-Encourage the recycling of office supplies like paper, bottles, ink cartridges and electronic wastes etc. It is easy.
-[Just follow the step-by-step guidelines here!](https://www.nea.gov.sg/docs/default-source/resource/participate/3r-guidebook-for-offices.pdf){:target="_blank"}
+Encourage the recycling of office supplies like paper, bottles, ink cartridges and electronic waste etc. [Follow the step-by-step guidelines here!](https://www.nea.gov.sg/docs/default-source/resource/participate/3r-guidebook-for-offices.pdf){:target="_blank"}

 Encourage your colleagues to practise 3Rs in the office such as printing on both sides of the paper or using their own cutleries and coffee mug.
-Here are some [3R tips](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/waste-minimisation-and-recycling/at-work){:target="_blank"} that they may find useful
+Here are some [3R tips](https://www.nea.gov.sg/our-services/waste-management/3r-programmes-and-resources/waste-minimisation-and-recycling/at-work){:target="_blank"} to get your started.

+Planning for an event?
+We have developed a guide with useful tips to help event organisers plan a more environmentally-friendly event.
+Check out the [best practices for events here](https://www.mewr.gov.sg/docs/default-source/default-document-library/faq/guide-to-implementing-environmentally-friendly-best-practices-for-events.pdf){:target="_blank"}.

 ## Funding